Claremont Weather Forecast - NewsBreak

 Claremont Weather Forecast

-CLAREMONT, NC(Updated at 8am ET)Here's your weather forecast for the next four days.
+CLAREMONT, NH(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunny during the day; while mostly clear overnight